Posts Tagged ‘filing software’

 Just because you cleaned it out, does not mean that it goes in the trash!
 Did you realize that once you put something in a garbage can at the curb, it becomes public property?
 And reports of identity theft are increasing every day.
 When someone else gains access to your personal records (social security number, tax id, drivers license number, address, bank account information) and pretends to be you, the results can be disastrous.
 Using your identifying information, this person can take out loans, run up credit card bills, and run up a tremendous amount of debt — all in your name.
 And most times, you never know until you get the collection letter.
 It can take years to clear up the legal and financial problems this causes you, and it can temporarily ruin your credit.
 Proper document management is synonymous with safety.

 So to protect yourself from this threat, be sure to dispose of your important records properly.
 Any piece of paper that contains account numbers, your social security number, or any other sensitive information should be shredded.
-If you only have a small amount of paper to destroy, consider visiting your local office supply store to pick up a personal shredder — they run as little at $20 or $30 these days.
+If you only have a small amount of paper to destroy, consider visiting your local office supply store to pick up a personal shredder — they run as little at $20 or $30.
 If you generate a large quantity of “shredable” paper, or just don’t want to sit there feeding in one page at a time, think about using a mobile shredding service.
 These companies will come to your home or office and shred your documents on-site for a fee.
 Just be sure that you choose a reputable company that provides you with a certificate or letter guaranteeing that your paper has been shredded unrecognizable.

 Welcome To The Digital Age